cloudstateio/springboot-support/docs/src/main/paradox/conventions.md

 Spring's bean declaration conventions define that the method name is exactly the name that will be registered in the Spring injection container as a qualifier.
-So if you use method names other than those defined in the Cloudstate Springboot support convention:

- (entity.getSimpleName() + "ServiceDescriptor" for example)

-then you will need to use the name property of the '`@Bean`' annotation and define the name following these conventions.
+So if you use method names other than those defined in the Cloudstate Springboot support convention like (entity.getSimpleName() + "ServiceDescriptor") for example then you will need to use the name property of the '`@Bean`' annotation and define the name following these conventions.

 @@@ note { title=Important }
 Remembering that the first letter must always be lowercase, as well as the method and variable naming convention in Java